 6. Stealing Their Milk

-Cows produce milk to feed their own babies, yet in the dairy industry, they are hooked up to machines which steal the milk for human consumption instead.
+Cows produce milk to feed their babies, yet in the dairy industry, they are hooked up to machines that steal the milk for human consumption instead.

 7. Filling Them Full of Drugs to Make Them Grow Faster

 Almost all farm animals on intensive farms are routinely fed drugs and antibiotics to make them grow much faster than nature intended.
 Chickens are forced to grow so big that many suffer from broken legs and joint troubles.

 One method of identifying cows and pigs is by branding them with a hot iron which causes considerable pain and discomfort.
 Another way of doing it, for sheep, goats, and sometimes cows, is by punching a tag through the ear, which is also very painful and can become infected.

 9. Depriving Them of Sunlight

 Locking animals away in darkness and depriving them of ever seeing the sunlight is an industry norm for many industrialized farms.

 10. Slaughtering Them at a Young Age and Eating Their Dead Bodies

 Farm animal lives are cut extremely short because as soon as they reach the desired size, or they become less productive milk producers or egg layers, they are sent to the slaughter for people to eat.

 Even though society deems it acceptable to do every single one of these things regularly to certain animals, if someone were to do them to a dog or a cat, they’d probably be arrested for animal cruelty.